PC Adjusted Testing for Low Dimensional Parameters: Discussions

 \section{Discussions}

 In this paper we consider hypothesis testing of individual parameters in high dimensional linear regression set up under proportional asymptotics while adjusting for additional confounding through principal component analysis.
-This method is regularly employed in large-scale genetic and epigenetic association studies and in this paper, we take some initial steps to shed light on necessary and sufficient conditions for the validity of this procedure.
-Indeed, several interesting directions remain to be explored.
-A non-exhaustive list of such avenues is as follows: (i) What is a complete picture of phase transitions for $\mathrm{LR}_{k,\into}$ in diverging spiked models? (ii) How to analyze $\mathrm{LR}_{k,\ind}$ for more realistic genetic admixture models \citep{price2006principal}? (iii) How to capture similar results when $A|\bW$ follows a multiple logistic regression with Hardy-Weinberg equilibrium proportions depending through the logistic link on $\bW$? (iv) How to perform analogous analysis for case-control studies? and (v) How to construct corrections to the cut-offs for $\mathrm{LR}_{k,\ind}$ in regimes where the Type-I error of the tests is inflated?
-We keep these and other important directions for future research endeavors.
+Our analyzed method is regularly employed in large-scale genetic and epigenetic association studies.
+Here, we take some initial steps to shed light on necessary and sufficient conditions for the validity of this procedure.
+Our results show, in fact, such a popular method can often have inflated type-I error causing inaccurate downstream inference.